renato-macedo/100DaysOfCode/README.md

 ## Day 15/16
 Finishing some Udemy courses that I left on hold, that's what I'm going to do this week I guess

+## Day 17
+Still on Udemy, I thought I had a good understanding of React but that's definitely not true.
+To be honest, I am just studying to build the apps I need, I don't intend to delve into it